Andrew Hudson (cricketer)

 Andrew Charles Hudson (born 17 March 1965) is a former South African Test and ODI cricketer.
 The right-handed batsman played 35 Tests and 89 One Day Internationals for South Africa in the 1990s.

-His career spanned 16 consecutive summers, playing for both his country and his province KwaZulu-Natal / Dolphins.
+His career spanned 16 consecutive seasons, playing for both his country and his province KwaZulu-Natal / Dolphins.

 Andrew Hudson finished his career with 2,007 Test runs and 2,559 ODI runs.

 Retirement

 His final year in first-class cricket came in 2000/01.